websioux/nxt-php-client/README.md

 $oResp = $oApp->getResponse();
 ```

-The class *MyCNxt* (in classes/mycnxt.php) is an example of a class extension which is used by
+The class *MyCNxt* (in classes/mycnxt.php) is an extension of the main class *CNxtApi* which was
-the command line tool you do not really need in your projects.
+developped for the command line tool.
+You may not need it for your projects but you can use it
+as a starting example.

+The command line tool consist of executing the script commands/bootstrap with a system alias.

-## Set Up Command Line Utility:
+## Set Up Command Line Tool:

 * Create custom config